Reviewing Upper South East Water Allocation Plans

 Why the review?

-The Padthaway, Tatiara and Tintinara-Coonalpyn water allocation plans were adopted between 2009 and 2012, and under the NRM Act 2004 they are required to be reviewed within 10 years of adoption.
+The Padthaway, Tatiara and Tintinara-Coonalpyn water allocation plans were adopted between 2009 and 2012, and are due for review before 2019 to 2022.

-Part of this engagement included consideration of amalgamating the three current water allocation plans into one plan for the Upper South East.
+- Should the three water allocation plans be amalgamated into one plan for the Upper South East?

-Based on feedback received the Board decided not to amalgamate the three plans.
+Based on the comments and feedback received the SE NRM Board decided not to amalgamate the three current water allocation plans.

-A review of the Padthaway WAP will commence in mid-2019 with a review of the Tintiara - Coonalpyn WAP following.
+A review of the Padthaway WAP will commence in mid-2019 with a review of the Tintinara - Coonalpyn WAP following.